Cannabis & CBD and Your DNA — How Your Genes Affect THC and CBD

 - CYP1A2 and Smoking: Smoked cannabis induces CYP1A2 via combustion byproducts, lowering clozapine levels by up to 2.5x (Zullino et al., 2002).

-Upload your 23andMe or AncestryDNA data (or use an existing upload) to receive your personalized Cannabis & CBD Pharmacogenomics Report.
+Upload your 23andMe or AncestryDNA data (or use an existing upload) to see how your genetics affect your response to THC and CBD.

 Limitations